yasuhide0802/ES-Omicron/README.md

 Then update the README to state the version merged.

-Finally bump the version number in `package.json` according how the version of GRDB was updated.
+Next, bump the version number in `package.json` according how the version of GRDB was updated.
 Any major or minor version number change, increment the corresponding version in `package.swift`.

 Examples: